closeio/making.close.com/_posts/2021-03-01-serving-source-maps-in-production.md

 We, developers, obviously want to write bug-free code.
 Bugs happen though.
 If there is an issue with your JavaScript code, source maps are an extremely helpful debugging tool.

-At Close, we set the following expectations for the source maps, depending on where they are served.
+At Close, we set the following expectations for source maps, depending on where they are served.

 ### Development  Environment for the Frontend Team
 - **Stack trace**: We want to know the line number where the error has occurred